top of page

 Prof. Sergio Rosales-Mendoza

-Prof. Rosales is a professor at the Chemistry Department and head of the Biotechnology Section at CICSaB.
+Prof. Rosales is a professor in the Chemistry Department and head of the Biotechnology Section at CICSaB.
 He is a leading expert in the field of novel vaccines and vaccine production in algae and plants.
 He is part of our effort to create novel vaccines against Chikungunya, Zika, and SARS-CoV-2 viruses.
 Our SARS-CoV-2 projects focus on vaccines, VLP assembly, development of new reagents, and study of the assembly of SARS-CoV-2 virions.

 Prof. Roberto C. Salgado-Delgado